iGov OAuth 2.0 | February 2025 | |

 continue accessing lower level resources after the higher level resource access

-has expired -- without requiring an additonal user authentication/authorization.¶
+has expired -- without requiring an additional user authentication/authorization.¶

 For a client to obtain access to both "public" and "sensitive" resources,